lukakostic/simpLex/README.md

 - Registering new operators at runtime.
 - Optional newline emitting (useful for one-line statement ending like `#define` in C), escaped newlines ignored.

-Comes with an example usage file `example.cpp + example.txt` which prints out the json of all symbols parsed.
+Comes with an example usage file `example.cpp + example.txt` which prints out the json of all symbols parsed, as well as all registered symbols.